semver/semver/semver.md

 `git tag v1.2.3 -m "Release version 1.2.3"`, in which case "v1.2.3" is a tag name and the semantic version is "1.2.3".

+### What does SemVer consider a package?

+With "package" SemVer describes deployment units, independent of the actual technology used.
+Packages could be built from source artifacts or assemble binary artifacts.

+An actual ecosystem might have a different terminology.
+For example In *Java* a typical deployment unit would be a *JAR file*.
+On the other hand a *Java package* is typically not independently versioned.
+When using *OSGi bundles* a *Java package* is a manageable unit and Semantic Versioning supports the change lifecycle.

+### Does SemVer apply to APIs?

+Web APIs, Specifications, logical collections of programming interfaces or implementations might not consist of actual deployment units, however Semantic Versioning can still be used to describe the impact of changes.

 About
 -----